 Q: What about entrepreneurs thinking of exiting their businesses?
 Are there any changes there?

-Murray: There is indeed a window of opportunity to consider.
-The Business Asset Disposal Relief (BADR) rates are going up next April, so entrepreneurs considering an exit should note this.
+Murray: There is indeed a window of opportunity to consider and we are seeing plenty of action here.
+The Business Asset Disposal Relief (BADR) rates are going up in April, so entrepreneurs considering an exit should note this.
 Until the 5th of April 2025, BADR rates remain at 10% although the standard rate of capital gains tax has increased from 20% to 24%.
-From 5th April 2024 the BADR rate increases to 14%, with a further increase to 18% for the 2026-27 tax year.
-I expect to see a rise in business sales as people aim to secure the current lower rates.
+From 5th April 2025 the BADR rate increases to 14%, with a further increase to 18% for the 2026-27 tax year.
+We are seeing a rise in business sales as people aim to secure the current lower rates.

 If you’re planning to exit soon, it might be worth accelerating those plans to lock in the better tax treatment while you can.
 But of course, careful planning here is essential and this is where our team can help.